Bonial-International-GmbH/MkRadar/README.md

  with the help of `docker-compose up` command. then you can find the generated static website files in `website/html/` folder.

+## AWS S3

+We are Supporting uploading the static file directory to the S3.
+With the help of that, you can make the outcome of this program persistent for example in the case that you are using this program in a k8s job.
+You need only define the right environment variable which you can find in the `docker-compose.yaml` file.

 ## Private Repositories

 Here is the list of supported private git services and how we should create authentication for them: